WHY HAVE SECULAR-MODERNIST PARTIES HAVE BEEN WEAK IN THE POST-UPRISING MENA?

 This project brings a new perspective to a long-standing question in political science and Middle East studies: Why have secular-modernist parties remained weak in the aftermath of uprisings, despite their historical and organizational advantages?
 Predominant political science literature on the Middle East focuses almost exclusively on Islamist parties, and the few explanations derived from extant literature attribute the decline of secular parties to weak ideological support for secularism among the Middle Eastern public, the absence of institutional venues for secular actors to interact with the larger public, or elitism of leaders and activists in secular parties.
 Yet, by and large, these accounts have not been tested rigorously.
 Moreover, they do not explain how secular parties remain strong at some historical times and in some subnational areas but not in others.

-I argue that the weakness of secular parties in the Middle East is largely the result of an intra-organizational problem, rather than an ideological mismatch or absence of mobilizing structures.
-Secular-modernist parties suffer from electoral underperformance when and where they lack “organizational cohesiveness,” or the capacity and willingness of party activists and candidates to collaborate effectively and remain unified even in the face of personal dissatisfaction or institutional crisis.
-When secular parties do not display organizational cohesiveness, they cannot build trust and good governance credentials among their audiences.
-Voters who witness in-party fighting and a cadre of politicians who seem incapable of collectively solving daunting socio-economic problems turn to alternative parties, mostly Islamists.
+I argue that the weakness of secular parties in the Middle East is largely the result of a “valence” problem, rather than an ideological mismatch or absence of mobilizing structures.
+Secular-modernist parties suffer from electoral underperformance when and where they lack trust of voters in their capability to solve problems and deliver socio-economic development.
+The valence deficit of secular parties has two main sources: First, these parties are characterized by intra-party competition and lack of organizational cohesion, i.e. a deficit in the capacity and willingness of party activists and candidates to collaborate and remain unified.
+Secondly, they cannot recruit and select competent candidates, who could have built good governance credentials for the party.
+Voters who witness in-party fighting and a cadre of politicians who seem incapable of solving socio-economic problems turn to alternative parties, mostly Islamists.

-I demonstrate the plausibility of this argument with subnational analyses of the electoral strength of two important secular-modernist parties in the most recent local elections in Tunisia (2018) and Turkey (2019).
+I demonstrate the effect of organizational cohesion on electoral strength with subnational analyses for two important secular-modernist parties, Nidaa Tounes and Republican People’s Party, in the most recent local elections in Tunisia and Turkey.
 In both countries, I conducted extensive pre-election interviews with central and local political elite, original and representative candidate surveys, and additional post-election interviews in selected cities.
-Borrowing from organizational psychology and sociology, and building on earlier studies of organizational strength in political science, I measured the organizational cohesiveness of parties at the municipal level and show that it is significantly correlated with election results.
+Borrowing from organizational psychology and sociology, and building on earlier studies of organizational strength in political science, I measured the organizational cohesion of parties at the municipal level and show that it is significantly associated with election results.
 I substantiate my argument with data from post-election interviews and original household survey data on the potential causal linkages between these variables.